rajmadan96/StochasticDominance.jl/README.md

 # StochasticDominance.jl

-StochasticDominance.jl` is a Julia package that offers tools for analyzing higher-order stochastic dominance, a technique used to define a partial order between random variables.
+`Stochasticominance.jl` is a Julia package that offers tools for analyzing higher-order stochastic dominance, a technique used to define a partial order between random variables.

 ## Brief overview of stochastic dominance